CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 -tide_folder            The folder where Tide is installed, defaults
                         to the provided version for the given OS.

+-tide_index_file        The file where the Tide index should be stored.
+                        If this option is provided and the index is found, the creation of the index will be skipped.
+If this option is not provided, the index will always be created and stored either in the Tide or the temp folder.

 -andromeda_folder       The folder where Andromeda is installed, defaults
                         to the provided version for the given OS.

--metamorpheus_folder    The folder where MetaMorpheus is installed, defaults
+-meta_morpheus_folder   The folder where MetaMorpheus is installed, defaults
                         to the provided version for the given OS.

 -sage_folder            The folder where Sage is installed, defaults